angell-co/FFFields/README.md

 ### General

 - [x] Release it
+- [ ] Provide a way to delete existing elements via CraftQL
 - [ ] Firm up the Vue Form API and document it
 - [ ] Allow class overriding in Twig and Vue
 - [ ] Build out the Vue-only API that fetches field config over XHR